 A. Context of Passage Containing Textual Affinities

 Within the covenant document, these rulings cover action by people who have a secure place in the community towards people who do not have one, because they have no land—they never had it, or they have lost it through the death of the head of the household.
-“Membership in a household ordinarily was necessary for survival,” and these rulings protect people who do not belong to a household (Meyers, Exodus, 200).
+“Membership in a household ordinarily was necessary for survival,” and these rulings protect people who do not belong to a household (Meyers).
 They are the people without power (Ibn Ezra).
 People in a strong position in the community are not to afflict a resident alien, because they once were one.
 They are not to afflict widow or orphan, because Yahweh will hear their cry, be angry with them, put them to death, and thus turn their own wives into widows and their children into orphans.
 “Any widow or orphan you are not to afflict.… If one does cry out to me, I will definitely listen to their cry, my anger will flare, and I will slaughter you.”

 B. Context of Related Passages